leprojety/symbolon/Session3.md

 The next sessions in this series will explore:
 1. Intersubjectivity - How selves relate to other selves
-2. Pre-subjectivity - A new concept proposed by Hong Kim
+2. Pre-subjectivity - A new concept proposed by Hye Young Kim